Rocka06/MorphonAddon/README.md

 # MorphonAddon

-MorphonAddon is a library for [Godot](https://godotengine.org/) 4.x that provides safe serialization and deserialization for custom `Resource` objects.
+MorphonAddon is a library for [Godot](https://godotengine.org/) 4.4+ that provides safe serialization and deserialization for custom `Resource` objects.
-It works in both GDScript and C#, and offers a similar API similar to Godot's built-in `ConfigFile`.
+It works in both GDScript and C#, and offers an API similar to Godot's built-in `ConfigFile`.

 ## Features

-- **Custom Resource Serialization:** Serialize and deserialize custom `Resource` objects, including nested and array structures.
+- **Custom Resource Serialization:** Serialize and deserialize custom `Resource` objects, including nested and array structures
-- **JSON-based Format:** Stores data in a human-readable JSON format.
+- **JSON-based Format:** Stores data in a human-readable JSON format
-- **Automatic Resource Registration:** Automatically scans and registers all custom `Resource` scripts in your project for safe serialization.
+- **Works out of the box:** You don't have to add any autoloads, or turn on any addons.
+Just copy the files into your project and you're good to go!
-- **C# and GDScript Support:** Works with both scripting languages in Godot.
+- **C# and GDScript Support:** Works with both scripting languages in Godot

 ## How It Works

 When creating a MorphonConfigFile, the addon scans your project for custom `Resource` scripts, and registers them for serialization.
 When saving, object data is serialized to dictionaries, and when loading, resources are reconstructed with their original registered scripts and property values.

-To serialize custom resources that extend built-in types (e.g., `SpriteFrames`), implement the following methods in your script:
+To serialize custom resources that extend built-in types (e.g., `SpriteFrames`), you will have to implement these methods in your script:
 ```gdscript
 func _serialize() -> Dictionary
 func _deserialize(data: Dictionary)